 Using light and shadow, Vermeer has placed the young woman realistically into the kitchen.
 Notice how the light dances on her right hand, the one holding the handle of the jug, or the slight white line on the left side of her body separating her from the wall.

-Fourth fact, during his lifetime, Vermeer entertained moderate success as a professional painter.
+The fourth fact is that during his lifetime, Vermeer entertained moderate success as a professional painter.
 He was a member of the local painter’s guild but with his death, his name was forgotten.
 Until the 19th century, many of his works were thought to be by other artists, until French art critic Théophile Thoré Burger rediscovered him.

-Fifth fact, Vermeer’s most famous painting is Girl with a Pearl Earring.
+Vermeer’s most famous painting is Girl With a Pearl Earring.
 The “Mona Lisa of the North” is a symbol of a specific genre called tronie, a painting that depicts a so-called human type, an anonymous sitter who sometimes has an exaggerated expression or unusual and flamboyant costume.
 Vermeer’s mastery over light is once again evident in the softness of the girl’s gaze and the shine of the pearl earring.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!